 Two approaches have emerged as being potentially suitable for implementation: case finding and preventative examinations.
 The first involves following up on undiagnosed symptoms or diseases during patients’ routine hospital visits, which meets the aim of viewing patients’ health needs beyond their presenting illness.
 The second is conducting periodic health examinations for disease prevention and health promotion during clinic visits.
 For case finding, hypertension, cervical cancer, diabetes, breast cancer, HIV and tuberculosis were all determined as plausible targets by Wendimagegn and clinicians.
 “The IHS framework focuses on the holistic needs of the patient.
 The health promotion and prevention needs of both symptomatic and asymptomatic patients is addressed along with the curative services,” states Wendimagegn.

-Another structure for integrated healthcare has been developed in a cross-Atlantic co-operation between North America and England and dubbed the “flexible competence” approach.
-Behind it is Dr Norman Coleman, medical oncologist at the International Cancer Expert Corps, an international organisation that aims to transform global cancer care, working with colleagues from the University of Pennsylvania Perelman School of Medicine, the United States Embassy in Mexico and England’s Oxford university.
+Another structure for integrated healthcare has been developed in a cross-Atlantic co-operation between North America and England and dubbed the “flex-competence©” approach.
+Behind it is Dr Norman Coleman, senior scientific advisor to the International Cancer Expert Corps, an international organisation that aims to transform global cancer care, working with colleagues from the University of Pennsylvania Perelman School of Medicine, the United States Embassy in Mexico and England’s Oxford university.
 The concept supports an integrated approach to routine care for NCDs, including cancer, while being able to rapidly adapt to changing needs as presented by infectious diseases and other catastrophic incidents; a prime example is the surge capacity required for the recent covid-19 pandemic.

 The cross-over between cancer and infectious disease via disease-causing mechanisms is clear.
 Human papilloma virus (HPV), which causes cervical cancer, is a case in point, while hepatitis C can lead to liver cancer.